gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Conclusions

-- The checks carried out by the accredited bodies for the certification of people, in the face of standards and documents shared between the interested parties, are the added value of certification compared to other forms of certification
+- Accredited certification bodies' assessments, based on shared standards and documents, provide added value compared to other forms of certification.

-- To emerge in an increasingly competitive job market, especially for professionals who do not belong to orders and colleges, it is no longer sufficient to certify one's competence with a degree and curriculum vitae

-- The skills acquired through the training and professional path can be perfected with experience and practice: a tool with which to demonstrate the possession and maintenance of skills becomes indispensable
+- In a competitive job market, demonstrating competence through a degree and CV alone may not suffice; tools to demonstrate and maintain skills are crucial.

-- The third-party certification ensures the independence and impartiality of the professional's evaluation and guarantees its competence, as it pushes the person to possess, maintain over time and continuously improve their knowledge and skills
+- Third-party certification ensures independence, impartiality, and the professional's competence, encouraging continuous improvement of knowledge and skills.

-- The certification body, for the purpose of issuing the certificate, verifies and certifies possession of the professional's requirements based on the technical standards and other documents and regulations applicable to the specific activity

-  - These can be requested by trade associations or by national law, when mandatory certification is required

-- The plus of accredited certification compared to other forms of certification is given by the multiple checks carried out by the accredited body

-- Furthermore, accredited professionals are normally registered in the AB databases.
-Among the advantages of certification issued under accreditation there is the international recognition of professional competence
+- Accredited certification offers advantages such as multiple checks by the accredited body, registration of professionals in AB databases, and international recognition of professional competence

 #pagebreak()